High-Definition Video Provides Revealing Insights Into Completion Efficiency

 Moreover, the camera showed that diverter pods created more effective and even perforation growth compared with perforations in non-pod clusters that had similar treatments in the same stage.
 The camera also identified unequal perforation size increases throughout the wellbore, even in clusters that were treated the same in each stage, resulting in unequal efficiencies (Figure 5).
 The fracture treatment was not equal throughout the wellbore, with diminished effectiveness toward the toe on a wellbore with a mild toe-down trajectory.

 All these benefits notwithstanding, downhole video’s greatest potential would be during the production phase when the inflow of hydrocarbons could be seen in situ to answer questions about whether large perforations contribute more production than smaller perforations.

 ASHLEY COTE’s focus is on real time optimization of hydraulic fracture stimulations as they are being completed.
 He has authored several technical papers related to well design improvement strategies.
-Initially gaining hands-on experience in the Hydraulic Stimulation (fracturing) industry with BJ Services, he has, over the last 15 years, focused on hydraulic fracture design optimization.
+Initially gaining hands-on experience in the hydraulic stimulation (fracturing) industry with BJ Services, he has, over the past 15 years, focused on hydraulic fracture design optimization.
 In particular, his main focus has been on developing improved reservoir stimulation approaches to maximize production.
-Cote holds a B.Sc. in Petroleum Engineering from the University of Alberta.
+Cote holds a B.S. in petroleum engineering from the University of Alberta.